PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

   https://developers.google.com/web/ as our team's home, where we set out our vision and help as best we can provide solid and opinionated guidance that help developers do the best they can.
-We've still got a lot to do, but I'm incredibly prouandd of what we've managed to do in this space.
+We've still got a lot to do, but I'm incredibly proud of what we've managed to do in this space.
 * We've massively expanded our GDE's support and started to regularly engage with some of most active developers.
 * We've nearly hit 100,000 subscribers on YT and we've nearly hit 300,000